Mostly contracting random maps: Quasi-compactness of annealed Koopman operator

 Let $P: C(X) \to C(X)$ be the annealed Koopman operator associated with $f$.
 Then there exists $\alpha_0 > 0$ such that $P$ is a quasi-compact operator on $C^{\alpha}(X)$ for any $0 < \alpha \leq \alpha_0$.
-Moreover, \begin{itemize} \item $1$ is a simple eigenvalue of $P$ if and only if $f$ is uniquely ergodic; \item $1$ is the unique eigenvalue of $P$ with modulus $1$ if and only if $f$ is aperiodic; \item $P$ has a spectral gap if and only $f$ is mingled. \end{itemize} \end{mainthm}
+Moreover, \begin{enumerate}[label=\textup{\alph*)},leftmargin=1cm] \item $1$ is a simple eigenvalue of $P$ if and only if $f$ is uniquely ergodic; \item $1$ is the unique eigenvalue of $P$ with modulus $1$ if and only if $f$ is aperiodic; \item $P$ has a spectral gap if and only if $f$ is mingled. \end{enumerate} \end{mainthm}

 \begin{rem} The integrability condition~\eqref{eq:integral_condition} is stronger than the condition~\eqref{eq:integrability} required to define the notion of mostly contracting.
 This condition is usually called the \emph{exponential moment condition} when considering random products of matrices (see~\eqref{eq:exponential-moment-condition}).
 If $\Omega = T^{\mathbb{N}}$ is a compact set and $f_\omega(x)$ depends continuously on $\omega$, this condition is immediately fulfilled.
 In particular, it holds when $T$ is finite. \end{rem}